 TMJ or TMD (temporal mandibular dysfunction) as it is known by medical professionals can be a horrible problem.
 TMD has received a bad rap because physicians in most cases need to be dentists, and dentists need to be more like physicians to provide efficacious treatment.
 For years surgical solutions only seemed to exasperate or at least did little to relieve the symptoms of TMD.
 There is no recognized specialty of TMD, only a few dentists who strive through continuing education to help people with this problem.
 Although very few dentists get involved with treating TMD the solution can be rather simple and very efficacious for the patient.

 What are some of the symptoms of TMD?
 Common symptoms include, but are not limited to one or all, the following: Headaches (daily or weekly), facial muscle pain, ringing in the ears, ear pressure, difficulty opening and closing your mouth, and clicking joints.
 TMJ (TMD) patients are frequently woman because their ligaments are more limber so their joint bone is more likely to become displaced.
 From my own experience 30% to 40% of all young children that I examine have clicking joints but few develop any other symptoms.
 The likely cause for clicking is some sort of known or unknown trauma.
 Trauma pulls the ligament beyond 30% of the ligaments’ resting length permanently lengthening the ligaments.
-The joint the ligament supports is no longer supported, placing the joint at risk for further deterioration.
+The joint is no longer supported by the ligaments, placing it at risk for further deterioration.

 Last week, I had the pleasure of treating a very nice and very distraught 38 yr old lady, whose complaint was that she was tired of living with her migraine-like headaches.
 Even after seeing a neurologist and being placed on migraine medication the headaches persisted.
 Only 20% of all headaches are intracranial in origin, the remaining are structural in origin.
 After diagnosing this lady with TMD, we were able to completely resolve her headaches in 2 weeks without medication.
 You can imagine how grateful she felt after suffering 19 yrs with this problem—a problem that few could sympathize with.